Brunomvsilva/KeyTestBox/README.md

-# KeytestBox — Automotive Key Testing System
+# KeytestBox

-> A modular, embedded “black-box” platform to acquire **force–displacement** curves and **electrical key status** (CAN/LIN) for automotive HMI panels, while **cutting the cost** of continuous-quality testing.
+> A modular embedded platform designed to integrate automotive HMI key-testing systems in production lines.

+> This project was developed at Preh Portugal as part of a Master’s thesis.

 ---

 ## Introduction (Context)

-Automotive HMI (climate and central console panels) relies on high-quality tactile feedback for safety and user experience.
-Force–displacement key tests quantify that feel by measuring the relation between **applied force** and **key travel**, along with on/off electrical state.
-Preh Portugal engineers these tests for multiple OEMs and models on production lines.
+Automotive HMI (climate and central console panels) relies on high-quality tactile feedback for safety and user experience. **Force–displacement** key tests quantify that feel essencially by measuring the relation between **applied force** and **key travel**.

-Key tactile quality is commonly assessed with a **linear actuator** (press/release), a **load cell** (force), and an **encoder** (position), optionally complemented by **CAN/LIN** messages from the device under test.
-Data can be acquired directly by a host PC or by an intermediate embedded node and forwarded over **Ethernet**. :contentReference[oaicite:1]{index=1}
+### System without the KeyTestBox

 ---